akka/alpakka/docs/src/main/paradox/google-cloud-pub-sub-grpc.md

 ## Configuration

-The PubSub gRPC connector @ref[shares its basic configuration](google-common.md) with all the Google connectors in Alpakka.
+The Pub/Sub gRPC connector @ref[shares its basic configuration](google-common.md) with all the Google connectors in Alpakka.
-Additional PubSub-specific configuration settings can be found in its own @github[reference.conf](/google-cloud-pub-sub-grpc/src/main/resources/reference.conf).
+Additional Pub/Sub-specific configuration settings can be found in its own @github[reference.conf](/google-cloud-pub-sub-grpc/src/main/resources/reference.conf).

 The defaults can be changed (for example when testing against the emulator) by tweaking the reference configuration: